mpv-player/mpv/DOCS/man/vo.rst

         processing chain might do chroma scaling differently if ``lscale`` is disabled.

-    ``stereo=<value>``
-        Select a method for stereo display.
-You may have to use ``--video-aspect`` to fix the aspect value.
-Experimental, do not expect too much from it.

-        no
-            Normal 2D display
-        red-cyan
-            Convert side by side input to full-color red-cyan stereo. green-magenta
-            Convert side by side input to full-color green-magenta stereo. quadbuffer
-            Convert side by side input to quad buffered stereo.
-Only supported by very few OpenGL cards.

     ``srgb``
         Convert and color correct the output to sRGB before displaying it on the screen.
 This option enables linear light scaling.
 It also forces